Make classroom instruction reviewable for the first time ever

 Live stream classes

-Lessonbank was built with Google Meet to engage remote students and to make lecture capture as simple as hitting the record button.
+Lessonbank was built with Google Meet to engage remote students and to make lecture capture a one click experience

 As a One Roster certified solution, Lessonbank can sync with your school's master schedule to automatically generate Google Meet links for every class on your schedule.

-When students cannot attend in person, they can attend virtually by clicking on the Meet link in Lessonbank at the start of class.
+When students cannot attend in person, they can attend virtually by clicking the'Launch Class' link in Lessonbank at the start time.

 If students can't attend virtually for whatever reason, they can still get credit for attending by watching the video of the missed class in its entirety--as Lessonbank can track progress and report back the result to your student information system to update attendance records